 Risks of addressing the problem

 By making changes to SNOMED CT, it is possible that there could be a re-work requirement imposed on those with existing implementations that made assumptions inconsistent with the new model(s).

+From previous experiences, the Observables model has been thought of as more complex than existing models.
+Care has to be taken to ensure the URU-ness when applying the model in specific domains.

 Requirements: criteria for success and completion